 Cloud Forest and Flower Dome

-Meanwhile, the adults and older kids can spend their time learning about the amazing flora and fauna from all over the world.
+Meanwhile, adults and older kids can spend their time learning about the amazing flora and fauna from all over the world.
 I’ve taken my toddler to both places multiple times when I just need some time to relax.

 Book tickets to Cloud Forest and Flower Dome here (be sure to select Standard ticket if you’re not an SG resident)